VeeraMS/Standard-Logic-App--PowerShell-Utility/README.md

 # Standard-Logic-App--PowerShell-Utility
 This PowerShell utility helps you to perform bulk operations such as bulk Cancel, bulk resubmit runs on the Standard Logic App Workflows.

+The below are the supported operations with this utility.

+1. BulkCancel - Cancel running instances
+2. BulkResubmitFailedRuns - Resubmits failed runs
+3. BulkResubmitCancelledRuns - Resubmits cancelled runs
+4. BulkResubmitSucceededRuns - Resubmits Succeeded runs

+**Steps to follow for executing the script:**

 1. Copy the PowerShell script desired folder

 2. Set up Azure Service Principal - Contributor access on the Subscription.